patelkeyuri2012/EMS/README.md

 - Extract it
 - Open that folder
 - All necessary objects queries are provided
-- Just copy and pastre in your SqlPlus
+- Just copy and paste it in your SqlPlus editor
 - You can also used live sql for execute this project

 - For download Oracle Server :